atsaloli/cf3-tutorial/source/310-050-Knowledge_Management-0180-Dunbar_numbers.md

 The `Dunbar numbers' are cognitive limits that we have to work around.

 See Mark Burgess's ["Notes from the USENIX/LISA Knowledge Management Workshop"](http://markburgess.org/blog_km.html)

+You can use this to structure CFEngine policy.